How do I apply?

-The qualifying director will be required to pitch in New York at the start of the 2019 Tribeca Film Festival.
-It is encouraged to pitch with a producer as well, and pitches can be presented in teams of 1 or 2.
+The qualifying director will be required to pitch in New York at the start of the 2020 Tribeca Film Festival.
+It is encouraged to pitch with a producer as well, and pitches can be presented in teams of one or two.

 If my project is selected for AT&T Presents: Untold Stories, will it screen at the Tribeca Film Festival?

 Yes.
-You are required to premiere at the 2020 Tribeca Film Festival and not before.
-You are not guaranteed to be in competition, but will be seriously considered by the programming team once a rough cut is submitted.
+You are required to premiere at the 2021 Tribeca Film Festival and not before.
+There is no guarantee you will be in competition, but the programming team will seriously consider the project once you submit a rough cut.

 Can I apply to other TFI programs?